lauryndavis1/Portfolio/Logistic Regression (Fast Food Data)/README.md

 - Threshold-based classification of unhealthy food items.
 - Assumption checks and validation.

-## Files
-- `data/`: Contains the "Fastfood" dataset.
-- `code/`: R scripts for data processing and modeling.
-- `results/`: Outputs and visualizations.

 ## Contact
 For inquiries, contact Lauryn Davis at Ldavis9997@yahoo.com.